EvotecIT/PSEventViewer/Docs/PowerShell-Guide.md

 `Show-EVXEvent` is the one report command.
 It queries once and renders each selected output from the same normalized snapshot.

+`-Type` and `-Definition` create domain tables.
+Each populated leaf type has its own columns and, in Excel, its own worksheet.
+A composite type therefore keeps logons, group-policy changes, Kerberos activity, and other incompatible schemas separate.
+The primary typed tables do not add Event ID, provider, log name, or raw message columns.
+Excel records those technical fields in the separate `Event Provenance` worksheet. `-LogName` is the generic path and keeps the familiar Windows event metadata for browsing an arbitrary channel.

 ```powershell
 Show-EVXEvent -Type ActiveDirectoryAuthentication `
     -Collector WEC01 -TimePeriod Last24Hours `